 The Company has adopted interest coverage guidelines which are consistent with the coverage covenants contained in its bank credit facility agreements.
-As at December 31, 2018, the Company's interest coverage ratio ("ICR") was 3.9 times, representing an increase of 3.7 times over the prior year period.
-The ICR is a measure used to assess the Company's ability to service its debt obligations.
+As at December 31, 2019, the Company's interest coverage ratio for the year was 3.9 times, consistent with the prior year period.
+The interest coverage ratio is a measure used to assess the Company's ability to service its debt obligations.
 This calculation may be defined differently depending on the lender.

-The Company also monitors its debt to Adjusted EBITDA1 ratio to determine the approximate number of years required for current cash flows to repay all indebtedness.
-The Company's Adjusted EBITDA excludes capital maintenance expenditures and cash income taxes.
-As at December 31, 2018, the debt to Adjusted EBITDA ratio was 6.9 years, representing a decrease of 7.4 years over the prior year period.
+The Company also monitors its debt to Adjusted EBITDA ratio to determine the approximate number of years required for current cash flows to repay all indebtedness.
+The Adjusted EBITDA excludes maintenance capex and cash income taxes.
+As at December 31, 2019, the debt to Adjusted EBITDA ratio was 6.7 years, representing a decrease from 6.9 years in the prior year period.

-The Company measures its liquidity as the available funds from existing credit facilities plus available cash on hand.
-As at December 31, 2018, the Company increased its year-over-year liquidity by approximately \$27.6 million or 28.3%.
+The Company measures its liquidity as the available funds from existing credit facilities plus available cash on hand, which was \$144 million as at December 31, 2019.
+The Company increased its year-over-year liquidity by approximately \$19.2 million or 15.4% as at December 31, 2019.